The voice of the business sector for sustainable development in Brazil.

 On March 11, the WHO declares that the world is experiencing a pandemic caused by Covid-19.

-The Business Movement for the Amazon begins
+The Business Movement for the Amazon begins.

 Launch Positioning of the Business Sector on the Sustainability of Food Systems in Brazil.

-The 10th edition of the sustainable congress had more than 6500 participants
+The 10th edition of the sustainable congress had more than 6500 participants.

-We reached the milestone of 100 associates
+We have reached the milestone of 100 members.

 VISION